THIS ISN’T JUST WHAT WE DO, IT’S WHO WE ARE

 It started like this.
-Two art activists met working at a traditional ad agency where the combination of their skills and styles created some of the freshest, most meaningful work they’d ever done.
-Besides their crazy creative chemistry, they’d both had it with the ad world.
-They were tired of the lack of representation in creative leadership and the condoned culture of misogyny, and realized that if they wanted better for women and young people in the industry, it was on them to do something about it.
+Two art activists — Katie Mullen and Jordan Pintar — met working at an ad agency where the combination of their skills and styles created some of the freshest, most meaningful work they’d ever done.
+Besides their undeniable creative chemistry, they’d both had it with the ad world.
+They were tired of the lack of representation in creative leadership and the condoned culture of misogyny, and realized that if they wanted better for the industry and other people coming into it, it was on them to do something about it.
 So they quit and started BlackPaint Studios.

-Along with producing exciting creative work, the studio is on a relentless mission to make their field safer, more equitable and inclusive by: making noise about it in public spaces using humor, design and other artistic expressions; working to increase the number of women and people of color in leadership roles through their Creative Leaders Fellowship Program; and by educating students about their power as change makers as part of their college speaking series, Unspoken Truths About Working in the Creative Industry.
+Along with producing standout creative work, we’re on a relentless mission to make our field safer, more equitable and inclusive by: using art to make noise about it in public spaces; working to increase the number of women and people of color in leadership roles through our Creative Leaders Fellowship program; and by educating art and design students about their power as change makers.

-Their dedication to that mission has earned them a national reputation as advocates for industry reform and opportunities to spread their message of radical change from platforms like the TED stage, Creative Mornings and Apple’s Worldwide Developers Conference.
+Our dedication to that mission has earned BlackPaint a national reputation as advocates for industry reform and opportunities to spread our message of radical change from platforms like the TED stage, Creative Mornings and Apple’s Worldwide Developers Conference.

-BlackPaint is the proud winner of Planned Parenthood’s Voices Award for their work as one of the organization’s key creative partners and for being outspoken community activists in the fight for reproductive rights.
+We’re proud winners of Planned Parenthood’s Voices Award for our work as one of the organization’s key creative partners and for being outspoken community activists in the fight for reproductive freedom.

-They work best with brands that stand for something and aren’t afraid to be loud about it.
+We work best with organizations that stand for something and aren’t afraid to be loud about it.
 Learn more about BlackPaint’s services here.

 Jordan, our art director and lead designer, is an artist and graduate of Milwaukee Institute of Art & Design.
-She co-founded the studio with Katie after several absurd ad agency stints that made her want to flip the whole industry’s power structure.
+She co-founded the studio with Katie after several absurd ad agency stints that made her want to flip the whole industry on its head.
 Her hallmark is vibrant, progressive design work rooted in human connection and cultural commentary.
 Jordan will be black belt in Taekwondo any day now.
 She’s also the proud-ish owner of Minnie Mouse, a neurotic Chiweenie.
 Her Meyers Briggs personality type is INFP.